zilliztech/milvus-helm/charts/milvus/README.md

 - **IMPORTANT** As of helm version 5.0.0, significant architectural changes have been introduced in Milvus v2.6.0:
   - Coordinator consolidation: Legacy separate coordinators (dataCoord, queryCoord, indexCoord) have been consolidated into a single mixCoord
   - New components: Introduction of Streaming Node for enhanced data processing
-  - Component removal: dataNode and indexNode have been removed and consolidated
+  - Component removal: indexNode have been removed and consolidated
   - Milvus v2.6.0-rc1 is not compatible with v2.6.0.
 Direct upgrades from release candidates are not supported.
   - You must upgrade to v2.5.16 with mixCoordinator enabled before upgrading to v2.6.0.